 In the mid 1700’s, Merthyr Tydfil was just a small Welsh farming village in the upper Taff Valley.

-Like the Seven Valley a little further to the north, at Ironbridge in Shropshire, the upper Taff valley contained all of the necessary ingredients for a successful iron industry - iron ore, limestone for lining furnaces, mountain streams to provide water power and forests to supply timber for the manufacture of charcoal.
+Like the Seven Valley a little further to the north and east, at Ironbridge in Shropshire, the upper Taff valley contained all of the necessary ingredients for a successful iron industry – iron ore, limestone for lining furnaces, mountain streams to provide water power and forests to supply timber for the manufacture of charcoal.

-With these necessary ingredients in place, ironworks were established at Dowlais in 1767 and at Cyfarthfa by John Guest under the control of the Crawshay family.
-It was John Guest however who discovered coal in the valleys and used this to replace charcoal for smelting, increasing production rates.
+With these necessary ingredients in place, ironworks were established at Dowlais in 1759 and at Cyfarthfa by John Guest under the control of the Crawshay family.
+It was John Guest however who discovered coal in the valley and used this to replace charcoal for smelting, increasing production rates.

 Thomas Guest succeeded his father in 1787 and he introduced steam power to Dowlais for blowing the furnaces with a Watt steam engine in 1795, increasing production rates still further.

 Unlike the their competitors in Ironbridge however, Merthyr Tydfil and the other iron producers of the south Wales coalfield were poorly placed with regard to the transport of their products to the ports.
 As crazy as it now sounds, pig iron was initially carried to the coast by packhorses.